Energy efficiency 2.0: AI revolution in hall heating technology

 The Green-AI Hub Mittelstand (www.green-ai-hub.de) is an AI initiative of the Federal Ministry for the Environment (BMUV).
 It supports companies in implementing their own AI projects with the aim of saving resources and materials.

-• The Grün-Weiss Mannheim e.V. tennis club relies on innovative heating technology and the use of residual heat in its halls - a smart decision that pays off for the successful traditional club.
-The traditional Grün-Weiss Mannheim club is one of the largest tennis clubs in Baden.
-The club has two of its own tennis halls and thus offers continuous training opportunities for its players.
-The heating of the two [...]
+- The traditional Grün-Weiss Mannheim club is one of the largest tennis clubs in Baden.
+The club has two of its own tennis halls and thus offers continuous training opportunities for the players.
+However, heating the two halls from 1952/53 and 1972 was increasingly becoming a financial burden for the club.
+Between 30,000 and 35,000 liters of heating oil per year were consumed [...]